-- Year One: Work as an English language teaching assistant in Rennes, France with TAPIF while taking courses with Centenary College of Louisiana
+- Year One: Following in-person summer course work at Centenary College of Louisiana, work as an English language teaching assistant in Rennes, France with TAPIF while taking courses virtually with Centenary College of Louisiana.

-- Year Two: Work as a French immersion teacher in a Louisiana public or public charter school while completing courses and a year-long teaching residency with Centenary College of Louisiana
+- Year Two: Following in-person summer course work at Centenary College of Louisiana, work as a French immersion teacher in a Louisiana public or public charter school while completing courses virtually and a year-long teaching residency with Centenary College of Louisiana.

 In exchange for the three-year teaching commitment, the Escadrille Louisiane program pays for the Praxis exams, one round-trip plane ticket to France, a teaching stipend of approximately $1,000/month (paid by TAPIF while in France), and a portion of the M.A.T. tuition at Centenary College of Louisiana.
 Upon graduation from the program, teachers may be eligible for a $14,000 stipend paid over three years.

-Named after Escadrille Lafayette—a group of 200 Americans who trained as pilots to fly for the French during World War I—the goal of Escadrille Louisiane is to fill Louisiana schools with qualified and certified-fluent French speakers from Louisiana who have their state’s heritage languages and culture at heart.
+Named after Escadrille Lafayette—a group of 200 Americans who trained as pilots to fly for the French during World War I—the goal of Escadrille Louisiane is to fill Louisiana schools with qualified and certified-fluent French speakers who have Louisiana's heritage languages and culture at heart.